 For C&I clients, clients or portfolios are placed on 'Early Alert' when they display signs of actual or potential weakness.
 For example, where there is a decline in the client's position within the industry, financial deterioration, a breach of covenants, non-performance of an obligation within the stipulated period or there are concerns relating to ownership or management.
 Such accounts and portfolios are subjected to a dedicated process overseen by the CIC.
-Client account plans, documentation for existing facilities, and credit grades are re-evaluated.
+Client account plans, documentation for existing facilities, and credit grades are reevaluated.
 In addition, remedial actions are agreed and monitored.
-Remedial actions include, but are not limited to, exposure reduction, security enhancement, exiting the account or immediate movement of the account into the control of Group Special Assets Management (GSAM), the specialist recovery unit, which is independent of the main businesses.
+Remedial actions include, but are not limited to, exposure reduction, security enhancement, exiting the account or immediate movement of the account into the control of GSAM, the specialist recovery unit, which is independent of the main businesses.

-For Retail clients, portfolio delinquency trends are monitored continuously at a detailed level.
+For Retail clients, portfolio delinquency trends are monitored and reviewed at pre determined frequency.
 Individual client behaviour is also tracked and is considered for lending decisions.
 Accounts which are past due are subject to a collections process, managed independently by the Risk function.
 Charged-off accounts are managed by a specialist recovery team.
 The micro and small-sized enterprise business is managed in small businesses segment.
 The credit processes are refined based on exposure at risk and are managed through Programmed Lending, in line with procedures for Retail clients.